 The good news is that the city has finally realized how much potential the Bloomingdale Trail possesses, and they’re in the early stages of fixing up the old rail line into a proper walking and biking path.

 Once you get up there, you’ll have easy access to views of the Chicago skyline, neighborhoods like Wicker Park and Humboldt Park, and some of the city’s most interesting street art.

 The path, much like the city it resides in, is a little rough around the edges but has a lot of character and charm.
 It’s not paved, so watch your step.
 You may even see occasional evidence of a former or current homeless encampment.

 The sights include up-close views of the blue line train, neighborhood apartments, and the streets of Humboldt Park.

-UPDATE: In 2015, this trail was finally paved and completed.
+UPDATE: A few years back, this trail was finally paved and completed.
 It was renamed the 606, and it opened to the public.
 It now serves thousands of pedestrians and cyclists per day on the city’s west side, making it truly one of the cool Chicago attractions.